Richard Dadd: Mental illness and hospitalization

 On his return to England in May 1843, Dadd was diagnosed to be of unsound mind and was taken by his family to recuperate in the rural village of Cobham, Kent.
 In August of that year, having become convinced that his father was the Devil in disguise, Dadd killed him with a knife and fled to France.
 En route to Paris, Dadd attempted to kill a fellow passenger with a razor but was overpowered and arrested by police.
 Dadd confessed to killing his father and was returned to England, where he was committed to the criminal department of Bethlem psychiatric hospital (also known as Bedlam).
 There and subsequently at the newly created Broadmoor Hospital, Dadd was cared for in an enlightened manner by Doctors William Wood, William Orange and Sir William Charles Hood.

 Dadd probably had paranoid schizophrenia.
 Two of his siblings had the condition, while a third had "a private attendant" for unknown reasons.

 In hospital, Dadd was encouraged to continue painting, and in 1852 he created a portrait of one of his doctors, Alexander Morison, which now hangs in the Scottish National Portrait Gallery.
 Dadd painted many of his best pictures in Bethlem and Broadmoor, including The Fairy Feller's Master-Stroke, which he worked on between 1855 and 1864.
 Dadd was pictured at work on his Contradiction: Oberon and Titania by the London society photographer Henry Hering.
 Also dating from the 1850s are the 33 watercolour drawings titled Sketches to Illustrate the Passions, which include Grief or Sorrow, Love, and Jealousy, as well as Agony-Raving Madness and Murder.
 Like most of his works, these are executed on a small scale and feature protagonists whose eyes are fixed in a peculiar, unfocused stare.
 Dadd also produced many shipping scenes and landscapes during his hospitalization, such as the ethereal 1861 watercolour Port Stragglin.
 These are executed with a miniaturist's eye for detail, which belies the fact that they are products of imagination and memory.

 Death

 After 20 years at Bethlem, Dadd was moved to Broadmoor Hospital, a newly built high-security facility in Berkshire.
 There he remained for the remainder of his life, painting constantly and receiving infrequent visitors; he died on 7 January 1886, "from an extensive disease of the lungs".
+He was buried in an unmarked grave at Broadmoor Hospital Cemetery.
 A "substantial number" of his works are on display in the Bethlem Royal Hospital Museum.